Chapter 4: Financial Information

 Students currently enrolled at SCU may be eligible to enroll in a monthly payment plan to assist with budgeting needs.
 There is a $40 non-refundable enrollment fee per term and students must have a US bank account to enroll in the term plan.
 The first payment along with the enrollment fee is due upon enrollment and all subsequent payments will be processed automatically each month thereafter.
 Plans are subject to rebalancing based on changes in enrollment and/or financial aid.
 Participants must enroll each term; there is no automatic re-enrollment.
 The online monthly payment plan can be accessed by logging into Workday and selecting the Make a Payment link.
 Information about these plans is available on the Bursar’s Office website: www.scu.edu/bursar/.

-If all charges on a student’s account have not been cleared by payment, financial aid, enrollment in the payment plan, or loan disbursement by the payment deadline, a late payment fee will be assessed to the student’s account and a hold will be placed on the student’s record.
-A hold on a student’s record prevents the release of diplomas and certifications, prevents access to any registration services, and may limit access to other University services.
-Students who have unpaid accounts at the University or who defer payment without approval, are subject to dismissal from the University.
-All unpaid balances will accrue ten percent interest per annum on the balance remaining from the date of default in accordance with California state law.
 Delinquent student accounts may be reported to one or more of the major credit bureaus and may be forwarded to an outside collection agency or an attorney for assistance in recovering the debt owed to the University.
-The student is responsible for all costs incurred to collect outstanding debt, including but not limited to accrued interest, late fees, court costs, collection fees, and attorney fees.
+All unpaid balances referred to an outside collection agency will accrue 10 percent interest per annum on the balance remaining from the date of default in accordance with California state law.
+The student is responsible for all costs incurred to collect outstanding debt, including but not limited to accrued interest, late fees, court costs, collection fees, and reasonable attorney fees.
 All outstanding bills and costs of collection incurred by the University must be paid in full prior to a student re-enrolling at the University.
+Returning students whose balances were previously referred[RS1] to an external collection agency due to a delinquent account will be required to prepay for future enrollment.

-If a student wishes to dispute any charge on their billing statement, a written explanation should be forwarded to Santa Clara University, Bursar’s Office, 500 El Camino Real, Santa Clara, CA 95053-0615.
-The Bursar’s Office must receive written correspondence within 60 days from the billing statement date on which the item in question appeared.
-Communication can be made by telephone but doing so will not preserve the student’s rights.
+If a student wishes to dispute any charge on his or her billing statement, a written explanation should be forwarded to: Santa Clara University, Bursar’s Office, 500 El Camino Real, Santa Clara, CA 95053-0615.
+The Bursar’s Office must receive written correspondence within 60 days from the billing statement date on which the disputed charge appeared.

 Communication should include the student’s name, SCU identification number, the amount in question, and a brief explanation.
-Payment for the amount in question is not required while the investigation is in progress; all other items not in question must be paid by the due date.
-If the amount in question is found to be correct, payment must be submitted to the Bursar’s Office immediately upon notification.
+Payment for the amount in question is not required while the investigation is in progress.
+However, all other charges need to be paid by the payment deadlines.
+If the disputed amount is deemed to be invalid, then an adjustment will be made on the student’s account.
+If the amount in question is found to be valid, payment must be submitted to the Bursar’s Office immediately upon notification.

 Fall, Winter, and Spring Quarters